 Should Abdullah fail to obtain a majority of 50 percent, the presidential race will enter a runoff election between the top two candidates.
 Total final results of the first round are expected on May 14.
 A runoff is tentatively scheduled for May 28.

-, representing ten percent of the vote, was announced last week.
+The first tally, representing ten percent of the vote, was announced last week.
 Abdullah strengthened his lead in Sunday's latest election results.

 The winner of the election will take the helm of a country looking to take more control of its own affairs, with NATO troops that have been stationed in the country for over ten years set to leave by the end of 2014.
 Despite US-led forces toppling the Taliban in 2001, Taliban militants are still a threat to peace and security in Afghanistan.